Tax & Accountancy

 Do landlords need an accountant?

 There is no legal requirement for a landlord to use an accountant.
-You can register for Self Assessment, record your rental income and allowable expenses, apply Section 24, and file your own tax return without any professional help.
-HMRC's online system is designed for this, and for a landlord with a single property, straightforward expenses, and no mortgage, it is entirely manageable.
+You can register for Self Assessment, record your rental income and allowable expenses, apply Section 24, and file your own return without professional help, and HMRC's online system is built for exactly that.
+For a landlord with one property, simple expenses, and no mortgage, doing it yourself is entirely manageable.

-The calculation changes quickly once complexity enters the picture.
-A second property introduces the question of how to allocate shared costs.
-A mortgage triggers Section 24, which works differently from the old interest deduction and can produce counterintuitive results when your taxable income approaches a higher rate band.
-A property held jointly with a spouse requires both to file.
-Selling a property means dealing with capital gains tax and a 60-day reporting deadline.
-An HMO brings licensing, utilities, and a more complex expense structure.
-Each of these layers is individually manageable, but a landlord dealing with several of them simultaneously is spending meaningful time on tax administration that may not be their strongest use of hours, and the cost of getting something wrong accumulates.
+The calculation changes as complexity arrives.
+A second property raises the question of how to apportion shared costs.
+A mortgage triggers Section 24, which behaves differently from the old interest deduction and produces counterintuitive results as taxable income approaches a higher-rate threshold.
+A jointly held property means two returns.
+Selling means capital gains tax and a strict reporting deadline.
+An HMO brings licensing, utilities, and a more involved expense structure.
+Each layer is manageable alone, but several at once turn tax administration into a meaningful time cost, and the price of a mistake compounds.

-The most visible job is the annual tax return, completing the SA105 property income pages of your Self Assessment, applying the right reliefs, calculating the correct tax liability, and filing before the 31 January deadline.
-But a landlord accountant who only does this is not providing the full value available to you.
+A landlord accountant does far more than file a return once a year.
+The visible job is completing the SA105 property pages of your Self Assessment, applying the right reliefs, and filing before the 31 January deadline.
+The value sits in everything around it.

-Section 24 and why it makes specialist advice more valuable
+Section 24 and why specialist advice pays off

-The reason specialist advice matters here is that Section 24 distorts the apparent income figure in ways that have consequences beyond the tax rate itself.
-Because mortgage interest is no longer deducted before calculating taxable income, your total income figure is artificially higher than your actual economic profit.
-This inflated figure can push you into a higher tax band, reduce or eliminate your personal allowance, and create child benefit charge implications, none of which may be immediately obvious when you look only at your rental income in isolation.
-A landlord accountant who works specifically in property will model all of these interactions with your actual numbers, not just the headline rate.
+Specialist advice matters because Section 24 distorts the headline income figure in ways that reach beyond the tax rate itself.
+Because interest is no longer deducted before tax is calculated, your reported income looks higher than your economic profit, which can push you into a higher band, taper your personal allowance, and trigger the High Income Child Benefit Charge, none of which is obvious from your rental income alone.
+A property accountant models all of those interactions on your real numbers.

 What to look for in a landlord accountant

-The most important question is whether the accountant specialises in property or works across multiple sectors.
-Property tax is complex enough that a generalist may handle your compliance correctly without identifying the planning opportunities available to you.
-Section 24, CGT on residential property, the mechanics of incorporation relief, the rules around furnished holiday lets (now abolished), the interaction between rental income and the tapered personal allowance, these are areas where genuine expertise is concentrated in firms that work exclusively or predominantly with landlords and property investors.
+The first question is whether the accountant specialises in property or works across many sectors.
+Property tax is complex enough that a generalist may handle your compliance correctly while missing the planning opportunities, since the real expertise in Section 24, residential CGT, incorporation relief, and the interaction between rental income and the tapered personal allowance is concentrated in firms that work predominantly with landlords.

 The honest answer is earlier than most landlords do.
-Many self-managing landlords handle their own tax for the first year or two and seek an accountant only when something goes wrong, when they acquire a second property and the complexity increases, or when they receive an HMRC inquiry.
-Each of these is a more expensive entry point than appointing someone at the start.
+Many handle their own tax for a year or two and seek help only when something goes wrong, when a second property raises the complexity, or when an HMRC enquiry lands, each of which is a more expensive entry point than appointing someone at the outset.

 How August works alongside your accountant

 August is not an accountant and does not replace one.
-What it does is maintain the digital records that your accountant needs and that HMRC now requires under Making Tax Digital, automatically, as a by-product of managing your property day-to-day.
+It maintains the digital records your accountant needs, and that HMRC now requires under Making Tax Digital, as a by-product of managing your property day to day.

-Open banking, regulated by the FCA and powered by Plaid, connects directly to your bank account and automatically matches incoming rent payments to the correct tenancy.
-Every payment is logged in real time, with a complete history per property available at any point.
-Expenses are recorded as they occur and categorised against HMRC-recognised allowable expense types, including the correct treatment of mortgage interest under Section 24.
-The result is that when your accountant needs your quarterly income and expense figures, whether to prepare your MTD update or your annual return, they are already there, clean and categorised, rather than being reconstructed from bank statements and receipts at year-end.
+Open banking, regulated by the FCA and powered by Plaid, connects to your bank account and matches incoming rent to the correct tenancy automatically, with a complete per-property history.
+Expenses are captured as they occur and categorised against HMRC-recognised types, including the correct treatment of mortgage interest under Section 24.
+The result is that when your accountant needs your quarterly or year-end figures, they are already clean and categorised in the expenses feature rather than reconstructed at the deadline.
+August produces year-end financial summaries your accountant can work straight from, so the handoff is a review rather than a rebuild.

-Disclaimer: This article is a guide and is not intended to be relied upon as legal or professional advice, or as a substitute for it.
-August does not accept any liability for any errors, omissions or misstatements contained in this article.
-Every effort was made to be accurate at the time of writing.
-Tax rules, HMRC guidance, and MTD requirements are subject to change, always verify the current position at GOV.UK before making decisions about your tax compliance.
+Disclaimer: this article is a guide and is not intended to be relied upon as legal or professional advice, or as a substitute for it.
+August does not accept liability for any errors, omissions, or misstatements.
+Tax rules, HMRC guidance, and Making Tax Digital requirements change, so always verify the current position at GOV.UK before making decisions about your tax compliance.

 August Logo